polywrap/documentation/src/docs/quick-start/python.md

 console.log(schema);
 ```

 In this example, we printed out a Wrap's Manifest file.
 This is a file that contains the definiton of the Wrap.
-Amongst other things it contains what types and methods are present within a Wrap, called the Wrap's Schema, and we'll talk more about it in the next section.
+Amongst other things it contains what types and methods are present within a Wrap, called the Wrap's Schema, and we'll talk more about that when we look at the [Polywrap CLI](/cli).